mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 Replacing the *you* with the actual role for whom the prototype was designed, would have also made the text more concrete, and thus stronger:

 > Our prototype lets *the database administrator* build an interactive web UIs...

+**Note:** In rare occasions one wants to address the reader in their reader role; still the writer should not talk to *you* but rather call them by their role:

+> The reader of this thesis might view a video demo online...